2014-2015 Undergraduate & Graduate Catalog

 - Four major hospitals close by to provide educational experiences.

-Graduate assistants work with physical therapy and college faculty, administrators and staff to provide quality education, research and service.
+Graduate assistants work with physical therapy faculty, administrators and staff to provide quality education, research and service.
 Qualified candidates are selected on the basis of aptitude, interest and background.

 General Degree Requirements